 The Counseling Center partners with the Student Health Center for psychiatric medication management.
 However, psychiatry services on campus and in the surrounding community are extremely limited and we do not have the capacity to manage all students' medications.
 We suggest you schedule follow-up appointments with your home healthcare provider well in advance to correspond with school breaks and other visits home.
 If your home healthcare provider would like to be in touch with the Student Health Center directly to provide additional support, we are happy to do so, provided we have a signed release on file.

-"Let's Talk" is an individual 20 minute consultation with a counselor to problem- solve, de-stress or learn about Counseling Center services.
+"Let's Talk" is an individual 20 minute consultation with a counselor to problem solve, de-stress or learn about Counseling Center services.
 It is offered Tuesdays and Thursdays at 7:00 pm - 7:20pm and 7:30 pm - 7:50 pm via Zoom or phone.
 Please see the sign up for times: